Seasonal Flu Vaccine Information

 If you are 65 or over or have a long term medical condition you should also ask your doctor about the pneumococcal vaccine.

-The HSE provides the flu and pneumococcal vaccine free of charge for all those in the at-risk groups.
+The HSE provides the flu and pneumococcal vaccines free of charge for all those in the at-risk groups.

 The vaccine and consultation are free for those with a Medical Card or GP Visit Card.